01925 599 052

 'More' is not always better, and with experience and insight it is possible to optimise an investigation regime, balancing costs constraints against the level of data and surety required.

 All of the above should be based on a well defined conceptual site model (CSM) (generally developed at phase 1).
-Phase 2 assessment should focus on reducing or eliminating uncertainties to refine the CSM.
+Phase 2 investigation should focus on reducing or eliminating uncertainties to refine the CSM.

 The methods utilised will be determined by the nature of the site, access, geology, and the contaminant linkages of concern.